fishjam-dev/fishjam-docs/docs/getting_started/components/recording.md

 ## Environment variables

-If you prefer not to pass these through the REST API, you should declare the following environment variables for the S3 bucket:
+If you prefer not to pass these parameters through the REST API, you should declare the following environment variables for the S3 bucket:

+Credentials:
 * `JF_S3_BUCKET` - The name of the S3 bucket where the RTP streams will be stored.
 * `JF_S3_REGION` - The AWS region where your S3 bucket is located.
 * `JF_S3_ACCESS_KEY_ID` - Your AWS access key ID.
 * `JF_S3_SECRET_ACCESS_KEY` - Your secret access key for AWS.
+Path prefix:
+* `JF_S3_PATH_PREFIX` - path prefix under which all streams will be stored.